| Internet-Draft | Running a Root Server Local to a Resolve | December 2025 |

 Downloading and refreshing the root zone data from one of the publication points Section 5.2.¶

-IANA will maintain and publish a list of IANA DNS root zone sources at TBD-URL.
-This list of "IANA root zone data publication points" may be used when downloading and refreshing the root zone data, as described in Section 5.2.
-Specifically, the IANA DNS root zone publication list can be used by the resolver software directly, by the operating system, by a network operator when configuring a resolver.¶
+This list of IANA root zone data publication points available at TBD-URL may be used when downloading and refreshing the root zone data, as described in Section 5.2.
+Specifically, this IANA DNS root zone publication list MAY be used by the resolver software directly, or by the operating system a resolver is deployed on, or by a network operator when configuring a resolver.¶

-The contents of the IANA DNS root publication points file MUST be verified as to its integrity as having come from IANA and MUST be verified as complete.¶
+The contents of the IANA DNS root publication points file MUST verified as to its integrity as having come from IANA and MUST be verified as complete.¶

-The format of the IANA root zone data publication points list will be a newline delimited file of URLs [RFC2056].
-URLs in the list may include any protocol capable of transferring DNS zone data, including AXFR [RFC5936], HTTPS [RFC9110], etc.¶
+URLs in the list may include any protocol capable of transferring DNS zone data, including HTTPS [RFC9110], AXFR [draft-hardaker-dnsop-dns-xfr-scheme], XoT [draft-hardaker-dnsop-dns-xfr-scheme], etc.¶

 Any URLs that reference an unknown transfer protocol SHOULD be discarded.
 If after filtering the list there are no acceptable list elements left, the resolver MUST revert to using regular DNS queries to the IANA root zone instead of operating as a LocalRoot.¶